tomeczeklmaooo/pocket/README.md

 You can only build it from source, I'm not providing any executables.

 Use either the provided `make.sh` file, or use `gcc src/*.c -o bin/pocket -Wall -Werror -Wextra -std=c23` (make sure the `bin` directory exists)

+Additionally, either move the compiled executable to the `/usr/bin` directory to access it anywhere, or create a symlink from the directory where you compiled it using `ln -s <path_to_executable> /usr/bin/pocket`.

 <h3>Commands</h3>